-- All staff and children are required to wear SunSmart hats that protect their face, neck and ears. - Children without a SunSmart hat are encouraged to play in an area protected from the sun (e.g. under shade, veranda or indoors), or are provided with a spare SunSmart hat.
+- All staff and children are encouraged to wear SunSmart hats that protect their face, neck and ears. - Children without a SunSmart hat are encouraged to play in the shade or are provided with a spare SunSmart hat.

-SunSmart hats include:
+Step 2 Submit a Sun Protection Policy SunSmart hats include: